Juanita T. James, President & CEO

 RJ joined the Community Foundation in 2014.
 Previously, he traveled the country for over 20 months with AmeriCorps, fighting off blackberry vines, constructing Habitat for Humanity homes and tilling the roots for a youth-led community garden.
 He worked with the Northeast Organic Farming Association of Connecticut, and most recently served as the Bridgeport Program Manager with Public Allies Connecticut.
 There he coached, trained and empowered emerging, diverse leaders in the nonprofit sector, and was recognized in 2014 as “Professional of the Year” by the Bridgeport Reentry Collaborative.

-When RJ is not busy coordinating our Fairfield County’s Giving Day and other Center for Nonprofit Excellence endeavors, he serves on several boards and committees including the Springdale Neighborhood Association, Family Centers’ Associate Board of Directors and the Community Advisory Committee of the Stamford Bicycle and Pedestrian Plan.
+When RJ is not busy managing our Fairfield County’s Giving Day and other Center for Nonprofit Excellence endeavors, he is an active board member with the Springdale Neighborhood Association and serves as a Citizen Adviser to the Ferguson Library’s Board of Trustees.
 He also coaches emerging nonprofit leaders with Leadership Development Roundtable.
-He was recently recognized with a 2015 “Milli Award” by Westfair Communications for his outstanding contributions to Fairfield County.
+In 2015, he was recognized with a “Milli Award” by Westfair Communications for his outstanding contributions to Fairfield County.

 RJ earned two degrees in criminal justice, a Bachelor’s from Stonehill College, and a Master’s degree from Northeastern University.
-His hometown is Stamford, where he now lives.
+His hometown is Stamford, where he now lives with his wife.

 Contact RJ: RMercede@FCCFoundation.org